docker-mailserver/docker-mailserver/docs/content/config/best-practices/dkim.md

 ./setup.sh config dkim
 ```

-After generating DKIM keys, you should restart the mail server.
+After generating DKIM keys, you should restart `docker-mailserver`.
 DNS edits may take a few minutes to hours to propagate.

 The script should ideally be run with a volume for _config_ attached (eg: `./docker-data/dms/config/:/tmp/docker-mailserver/`), otherwise by default it will mount `./config/:/tmp/docker-mailserver/`.